bl4drnnr/bl4drnnr/README.md

 A Software Engineer specializing in mostly JavaScript and web technologies.
 Professional experience with the technologies listed in the **toolbox** below.

-Interested in coding - web development and AI, network technologies, DevOps staff and cybersecurity.
+Interested in coding - web development ⚡️ and AI (make computers do beep-boop 🤖 ), network technologies 📡 , DevOps staff and cybersecurity.

 A small list of things I'm interested in besides programming:
 - Trading 💰